pterodactyldev-theme/Pterodactyl-Theme---Pure-UI-Dark-Customizable-Theme/README.md

 2. Run the following commands on your machine (still in: /var/www/pterodactyl):
 ° $ >> php artisan cache:clear
 ° $ >> php artisan view:clear (if it does not work with the first)

+Thank you HooĸDoɴɴ_ for allowing me to share the theme.